ijese-takkt/pe_automation/README.md

   - filter the first sheet with original data
   - review other sheets containing aggregate reports

-Here’s the matching docs block for your two demote workflows, same style as the ones you already have.

 ### `Demote ADO users for KKEU (DRY RUN)`

 * Workflow file: `.github/workflows/demote-ado-users-KKEU_dry_run.yml`